Relative Strength Index: How to Trade with an RSI Indicator

 Reading time: 9 minutes

 This article explores how to trade with the Relative Strength Index (RSI), highlighting why traders use this indicator, what the indicator is and what it is for, as well as looking at topics such as RSI trendlines and RSI Two Period Divergence.

-Technical analysis is a method of predicting price movements and future market trends by studying charts of past market action and comparing it to now moment.
-Technical analysis is concerned with what has actually happened in the market and what might happen.
+Technical analysis is a method of predicting price movements and future market trends, by studying charts of past market action, and comparing them with current ones.
+Technical analysis is concerned with what has actually happened in the market, and what might happen.
 It takes into account the price of instruments, and creates charts from that data to use as the primary tool.
-One major advantage of technical analysis is that experienced analysts can follow many markets and market instruments simultaneously.
+One major advantage of technical analysis is that experienced analysts are able to follow many markets and market instruments simultaneously.

 There are three main principles in technical analysis that should be covered before taking a precise look at the RSI indicator: